 [Sung.]
-I’m just a girl who can’t say no, and I’m in a terrible fix …
+I’m just a girl who cain’t say no, and I’m in a terrible fix …

-A line from the song “I Can’t Say No” from the musical Oklahoma!
+A line from the song “I Cain’t Say No,” written by Rodgers and Hammerstein, from the 1943 Broadway musical Oklahoma! and its 1955 film adaptation.
 Sample lyrics: “I’m just a girl who can’t say no/I’m in a terrible fix/I always say ‘Come on, let’s go!’/Just when I oughta say nix.”

 And now, right here on our stage, we have the wonderful Patrice Munsel with the Camp Fire Girls dance.